-In this document we'll outline a few ways for running Patrol UI tests of Flutter apps.
+In this document, we'll outline a few ways to run Patrol UI tests of Flutter apps.

 Generally, the solutions for running UI tests of mobile apps can be divided into 2 groups: